joaoubaldo/dirshare/README.md

 Description
 -----------
-**dirshare** is a HTTP WSGI Python application to rapidly share images within a specific root path, leverages thumbnail caching (with MongoDb), instantaneous image resizing, file meta data extraction and zip file creation.
+**dirshare** is a HTTP WSGI Python application to rapidly share images within a specific root path, leverages thumbnail caching, instantaneous image resizing, file meta data extraction and zip file creation.

 The motivation to create this application is that occasionally I must browse a large collection of photos, WITHOUT a dedicated server software, loading of